RS257/JIA-2112-Project/README.md

 ### This Project was made by team JIA-2112 for the Valliant Public School District.
 The project is designed as a web application that allows staff to update and keep up with their necessary certification.
 The application provides simple methods for submission and tracking of the completed certifications.

 # Release Notes
+## Version 0.4.0

+### Features

+- Certification Changes
+    - When users comeplete certification there is now an idication that they have completed it on their table views

+    - Limited vs Not Limited Certifcations
+        - Limted: There is an Expiration field added to certifcations (measured in days till expiration)
+        - Not Limited: There is a field that does not have an expiration for cerifications that need to be completed one time or unknown completion date.

+- Administrative Updates
+    - added a tableview for admin to see what certifications need to be completed by user in a collapsbile table.
+      This view will only show if the user has admin permissons
+        - This is based on the Role of the Faculty and Staff assigned so it can change for users.
+        - It has stasticis for completed  vs uncompleted certiifcations

+- UI Changes
+    - Added a Navigation Bar that exists on every screen
+        - There is a logout button that will appear once a user logs in
+    - Added a favicon to the website tab

+### Bug Fixes
+- Login page occasionally does not login after account creation
+    - Fixed after we recreated the page backend

+- There is a UI Glitch that occasionally the buttons appear Blue instead of the Valliant Orange
+    - Fixed after we realized we pointing to the wrong CSS files

+- Back buttons on the Login and Register page are bugged due to it being pure HTML and Not BootStrapped
+    - Fixed and functional
+### Known Issues

+- Logout button on dasboard View
+    - When a user clicks back on the logout screen it redirects to the dashbaord, it causes the logout button not to be clickable.
+      - The temporary solution is to have it fixed

 ## Version 0.3.0